 Visceral hypersensitivity is recognized as a candidate.
-VH contributes pain associated with this syndrome.
+VH contributes to pain associated with this syndrome.

 Pathophysiology of IBS and how we view probiotics

 First, disordered physiological processes associated with disease or injury or – pathophysiology of IBS – will be discussed.
-Then, the we will review evidence for the use of probiotics in the treatment of irritable bowel syndrome (IBS).
+Then, we will review evidence for using probiotics in treating irritable bowel syndrome (IBS).
 Finally, an alternative to probiotics in the form of postbiotics (specifically, Tributyrate) will be presented.

-Despite multiple investigations, data have been conflicting and no abnormality has been found to be specific for this disorder.
+Despite multiple investigations, data have been conflicting, and no abnormality has been found to be specific to this disorder.
 (1)